dd32/core-control/readme.txt

 === Core Control ===
 Contributors: dd32
-Tags: 3.0, admin, filesystem, manager
+Tags: debug, filesystem, manager
-Requires at least: 3.2
+Requires at least: 4.0
+Tested Up To: 4.5
-Stable tag: 1.1
+Stable tag: 1.2

 Core Control is a set of plugin modules which can be used to control certain aspects of the WordPress Core.
 Currently, Core Control features modules for managing Filesystem Access, Managing plugin/theme/core updates, Managing HTTP Transports & External HTTP Request logging.

 == Description ==

-Please Note: Core Control is mainly a Developers plugin, However it can be used by end users alike, Just realise, That novice users are not the initial target audience, and as such, this plugin (and its modules) may be more technical aimed.
+Please Note: Core Control is mainly a developers plugin, however it can be used by end users alike, Just realise, That novice users are not the initial target audience, and as such, this plugin (and its modules) may be more technical aimed.

-Core Control is only supported on WordPress 2.9+, Due to this being aimed at debugging and developers, Only the latest stable release will be supported.
-It may work in older versions, but this is untested.

 Core Control is a set of plugin modules which can be used to control certain aspects of the WordPress control.
 Currently, Core Control features modules for managing Filesystem Access, Managing plugin/theme/core updates, Managing HTTP Transports & External HTTP Request logging